OneSignalDevelopers/unsubscribe-page-sample/README.md

 By incorporating this code, you can create a custom unsubscribe feature directly interacting with OneSignal's API through a button click.

+## URL Structure

+The URL structure is of the form

+`<Base URL>?app_id=<App ID>&notification_id=<Notification ID>&token=<JWT>`

+- **Base URL**: `https://examplesite.com/unsubscription-form.html` - This is the location of your custom unsubscribe page.
+- **Query Parameters**:
+  - `app_id`: The ID of your OneSignal application.
+  - `notification_id`: The ID of the specific notification.
+  - `token`: A security token for the unsubscribe action.

+### How It Works

+1. **Email Link**: The user receives an email containing the unsubscribe link.
+2. **Click Action**: When the user clicks the link, they are directed to your custom unsubscribe page, and the query parameters `app_id`, `notification_id`, `token` are passed along.
+3. **Page Load**: Upon loading, the `DOMContentLoaded` event triggers the JavaScript code.
+4. **URL Parsing**: The function `unsubscribeURL` extracts the query parameters to construct the OneSignal API endpoint for unsubscribing.
+5. **Button Configuration**:
+   - The form's action attribute is set to this API endpoint in the form example.
+   - In the button example, a click event listener is added to the button to make a POST request to this API endpoint.